omerakben/tuel-Selenium-WebDriver-RestSharp/CONTRIBUTING.md

 ### Issue Template

+Use the issue templates provided in `.github/ISSUE_TEMPLATE/`.
 When reporting an issue, please include:

 - **Description**: Clear description of the issue
 - **Steps to Reproduce**: Detailed steps to reproduce the issue